-The HRTPO strives to provide reasonable accommodations and services for persons who require special assistance to participate in this public involvement opportunity.
-Contact the Communications Manager at (757) 420-8300 for more information.
-Para información en español, llame al (757) 366-4375.
+The HRTPO will strive to provide reasonable accommodations and services for persons who require special assistance to participate in this public involvement opportunity.
+Contact Kendall Miller, the Public Involvement and Community Outreach Administrator at (757) 420-8300 for more information.
+Para información en español, llama al (757) 420-8300.